pawl/nightmare_forms/README.md

 * Some fields will populate other fields with default values.
 * Nested fields with paired inputs.
 * Disabled checkboxes
-* Detect and log changes between previous edits
+* Detect and log changes between edits
 * Both client-side & server-side validation errors appear next to the appropriate fields.

 This repo uses Django for the back-end.